build-on-aws/content/FAQ.md

 ### How do I configure post images?

-You can configure extra images for posts in the post FrontMatter header.
+You can configure extra images for posts in the post front matter header.

 ````yml
 ---